 Does it make you think about people’s backstories when you see abandoned homes or towns?

 “Here lies abandoned the old signalman’s box. its chair tipped over its doors without locks…”

-After further investigation this was just a sign of thing to come.
-In 2011 a series of photo were published captured by satellites showing the trend of abandoned developments and ghost towns in Spain after an economic crash.
-In 2014 the were stories of British people buying whole villages for £70,00 to £200,00 (UK Pounds) on the Daily Mail newspaper website.
+After further investigation, this was just a sign of thing to come.
+In 2011 a series of photos were published captured by satellites showing the trend of abandoned developments and ghost towns in Spain after an economic crash.
+In 2014 they were stories of British people buying whole villages for £70,00 to £200,00 (UK Pounds) on the Daily Mail newspaper website.

-Whilst you can, take photos of old neighborhoods and buildings.
-In the future they well be all that is left, photos and memories…
+Whilst you can, take photos of old neighbourhoods and buildings.
+In the future, they will be all that is left, photos and memories…